-- In most towns, public transport runs regularly from 06.00 to 24.00 - If you want to rent a car just look for the word autorent - Speed limits: 50 km/h in built-up areas, 90 km/h on open roads, in summer 110 km/h on some main roads - Headlights must be switched on at all times - Main types of fuel: Petrol 95, Petrol 98, Diesel - Parking: usually the first 15 minutes are free with a parkingdisc but check the rules for parking when entering the parking lot.
-More information: www.parkimine.ee/en - Fastening your seatbelt in a car is mandatory (even in the back seat)
+- In most towns, public transport runs regularly from 06.00 to 24.00 - If you want to rent a car just look for the word autorent - Speed limits: 50 km/h within cities, 90 km/h on open roads, in summer 110 km/h on some highways - Headlights must be switched on at all times - Main types of fuel: Petrol 95, Petrol 98, Diesel - Parking: usually the first 15 minutes are free with a parkingclock but check the rules for parking when entering the parking lot.
+More information: www.parkimine.ee - Fastening your seatbelt in a car is mandatory (even in the back seat)

-The cold winter is not a problem for Estonians, and if it is cold and freezing enough you can use ice roads to drive from the mainland to some of islands (usually Saaremaa, Vormsi or even Hiiumaa) - a truly unforgettable experience!
+The cold winter is not a problem for Estonians, and if it is cold and freezing enough you can use ice roads to drive from the mainland to some of the islands (usually Saaremaa, Vormsi or even Hiiumaa) - a truly unforgettable experience!